musaddiqalali/Multiscal_concurrent_topology_optimization/README.md

 # Multiscal_concurrent_topology_optimization
-Matlab code for multiscale Multiphysics optimization of porous structure This work is for reserch propuse only.
+Matlab code for multiscale Multiphysics optimization of porous structure.
+This work is for reserch propuse only.
 When use it please site the author as:

 Al Ali M, Shimoda M.